research-team/grants/dream/intro.md

 Data structures:

-1. Lightweight ontology
+- Lightweight ontology - the data structure maintainable on a robotic system, usually contains facts, rules and relations and reperesented as probabilistic ontology
-1. Realistic neural network (rNN)
+- Realistic neural network (rNN) - used for simulation of mammalian behavior and learning using real life experience of the robotic system.

 ![Components diagram](components.png)